angrybacon/doomsday-wiki/src/pages/articles/2019/01/14-SCG-Worcester-Classic.md

 I might be cursed, but I'm trying to shake it off.

-If you want to see me play Doomsday, I've been trying to stream 1-2 times a week (usually Wednesday, Thursday or Friday)at twitch.tv/ddftguy and I upload all my past streams to YouTube (link to channel)
+If you want to see me play Doomsday, I've been trying to stream 1-2 times a week (usually Wednesday, Thursday or Friday) at twitch.tv/ddftguy and I upload all my past streams to YouTube (link to channel).